boschresearch/ZeroShotDistillation/README.md

 This is the official code release for the TMLR publication "Feature Distillation Improves Zero-Shot Transfer from Synthetic Images" by Niclas Popp, Jan Hendrik Metzen and Matthias Hein.
 The codebase consists of three components:

-++ Step 1: Domain-agnostic Distillation
+1. Domain-agnostic Distillation
-++ Step 2: Synthetic Data Generation
+2. Synthetic Data Generation
-++ Step 3: Domain-specific Distillation
+3. Domain-specific Distillation

 The required packages are listed in the requirements.txt file.
 The code was tested on NVIDIA v100 and h100 gpus.

 ## Step 1: Domain-agnostic Distillation